mohammadp1001/RenewableInsight/README.md

 # RenewableInsight

-RenewableInsight is a Streamlit-based web application that provides valuable insights into renewable energy trends, real-time weather conditions, and energy pricing information.
+RenewableInsight is a Streamlit-based web application that provides insights into renewable energy trends, real-time weather conditions, and energy pricing information.
 The application leverages data from Google BigQuery to deliver accurate, up-to-date information and analytics.

 ## Features